jpw1991/tome-true-necromancer/README.md

 |  | Minion Explosion | The necromancer's Undead Explosion ability, just renamed and put in this category. |
 |  | Necrotic Frenzy | The necromancer's Surge of Undeath ability, just renamed and put in this category. |
 |  | Considerate Minions | The necromancer's Dark Empathy ability, just renamed and put in this category BUT with the following difference: Friendly fire protection extends to minions themselves too (no more friendly fire from mages). |

+## Known Issues/Bugs

+- Killing enemies within the aura does not grant souls like it should.